IFalimendikov/Guide-Web3-From-0-to-Dev/README.md

 Intro.

-So, you've decided to discover the beautiful world of blockchain and Web3 development for youself, but you're intimidated, lost and don;t know where to start?
-Amazing, I welcome you on this path, let me be your guide.
+So, you've decided to discover the beautiful world of blockchain and Web3 development for youself, but you're intimidated, lost and don't know where to start?
+Amazing, I welcome you on this path, let me be your guide!
+As mentioned previously this guide is designed for people with very little or no previous coding experience.
+I just think it is not fair that a wast majority of guides out there assume that you're an experienced Web2 developer transfering to Web3.
+In that case you learning curve will be much easier and faster, since you already know most of the programming concepts and methods.
+You can compare it to learning a new foreign language, where people with prior knowledge of other languages learn new ones much faster.

+Luckily it is not the case for you, and It was not the case for me, we have to start from the A's and B's of programming.
+Why did I say luckily?
+Because it is an amazing chalenge after successfully competing which, you will become much more knoiwledgable, having discovered whole world of Blockchain, with it's secrets and opportunities.